What Do Goldfish Eggs Look Like? 5 Essential Caring Tips

 For floating eggs, it’s best to move them over to a separate tank.
 This will give you much better control and ensure they can develop healthily.

-You can also add some water conditioner to the fry tank that will help protect the healthy eggs and keep them safe from any bacteria or other hazards.
+You can also add some water conditioner to the fry tank that will help protect the healthy goldfish eggs in fish tank and keep them safe from any bacteria or other hazards.

 How Many Goldfish Eggs Hatch?